mohryanam-id/gtl-backend-test-automation/README.md

 - Adding more tests to cover edge cases and potential errors.
 - Refactoring the code.
 - Use dockerization
-- Use AI to check false-positive or false-negative
+- Use AI to check false-positive and false-negative
 - CI/CD integration

 ## Criteria